erez-o/docsforge/docs/customizing-the-public-api.md

 In some projects, there are too many public API pages, and it can confuse end users.
 End users mainly want the most used top level public API.

-The `autodocSettings` in your Yaml configuration file helps you to customize which parts of your public API you wish to display, and which you wish to hide.
+The `autodocSettings` in your Yaml configuration file helps you customize which parts of your public API you wish to display, and which you wish to hide.

 There are various customization options.